johnjackoleary/cfi-commonplace-book/Media/Aircraft/C172S/C172S Datasheet.md

 Vref :: 65
 pattern-final-rpm :: as req
 pattern-final-flaps :: 40°

-cool-procedure :: N/A for C172SP
+Whyycool-procedure :: N/A for C172SP